rerun-io/rerun/CODE_STYLE.md

 Use `re_error::format(err)` when displaying an error.

 ## Naming
+We prefer `snake_case` to `kebab-case` for most things (e.g. crate names, crate features, …). `snake_case` is a valid identifier in almost any programming language, while `kebab-case` is not.
+This means one can use the same `snake_case` identifier everywhere, and not think about whether it needs to be written as `snake_case` in some circumstances.

 When in doubt, be explicit.
 BAD: `id`.
 GOOD: `msg_id`.

 Be terse when it doesn't hurt readability.
 BAD: `message_identifier`.
 GOOD: `msg_id`.